kderme/gsoc/blog/rqlite-test.md

 write to the new leader (the respawned node) <br>
 read from the old leader. <br>

-The election was indeed trigered, but not the stale read.
+The election was indeed triggered, but not the stale read.
 The old leader realized it's not the leader anymore and redirected to the new leader instead of responding with old data.
 We also tried to split the commands in different thread/clients, but again the stale read didn't appear.

 So killing and respawning the node was not enough.
 We then added commands to partition nodes from the network (for this we migrated to docker) test cases like this appeared: